maxmilton/MaxMilton.com-Old-v3/content/blog/top-12-lesser-known-atom-editor-shortcuts.md

 title = "Top 12 Lesser Known Atom Editor Shortcuts"
 +++

 Make your atom fly with key bindings you probably didn't even know existed.
-These work on my favorite OS, Linux, as well as Windows.
-Sorry Mac users, you'll have to work out the equivilent keys on your own.<!--more-->
+These work on my favourite OS, Linux, as well as Windows.
+Sorry Mac users, you'll have to work out the equivalent keys on your own<!--more-->.

 ## Lesser Known Atom Shortcuts